mjrosi/PriceProphet-PP5/README.md

 ## **1. Dataset Content**

-* he project's dataset is derived from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
+* The project's dataset is derived from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
 We created a fictitious user scenario where predictive analytics can be applied in a real-world work setting.

 * The dataset, which includes 1461 rows, represents housing records from Ames, Iowa.
 The dataset features 24 attributes indicative of the house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sales price for houses constructed between 1872 and 2010.